 On occasion, the Adult Services Department may also have a limited number of laptops available for in-library use.
 Laptops are only available to Crete Public Library cardholders in good standing.
 Patrons will need to have an ID and their library card in order to checkout a laptop.
 They may be used within the library building, including upstairs in the Youth Services Department.
 Laptops are subject to the same time limitations as the public internet stations.

 The library offers free wireless internet (WiFi) throughout the building.
 Patrons may sign on to the WiFi using any device capable of wireless internet.
 There are no passwords associated with the network.
 WiFi users are also subject to the library’s Technology and Internet Use Policy.

 If you need assistance signing on to the library’s WiFi, please visit the Information Desk.

-Written permission from a parent or legal guardian is required for all internet users age 17 and under.
 Two computers for use by ages 12-22 are available in the Teen Space.
 Additional computers are available in the Youth Services Department for users age 11 and under.
-A parent or responsible adult must sit with all internet users age 8 and under.
 Adults with children in the Youth Services Department may also use computers in that department, but they are still obligated to supervise their children or computer privileges may be revoked.